crashmxx/Join-Feedier-as-Engineer/README.md

 ## Submit your test

-Fork this project and publish it as **unvisible** on GitHub, then send us the link by email.
+This repository is a template, you can easily use it and create your repository from it and then send us the link by email.

 ## What's next ?
 Once we receive your test, we will give you an answer within 2 days maximum and you will be attended to a technical meeting with our Head of Engineering, Alexis Riot.

 ## Thanks a lot !